secretstartups/handbook/people-group/engagement/index.html.md

 | I have been provided an opportunity to see and discuss prior engagement survey results | 46% |
 | I have seen positive changes since the previous engagement survey | 29% |

-GitLab scored fifteen percent below the industry benchmark i.e. New Tech Size >500 2019 for the lowest scoring question surrounding positive changes however there was no comparative for the other two questions.
+GitLab scored 15% below the industry benchmark i.e. New Tech Size >500 2019 for the lowest scoring question surrounding positive changes however there was no comparative for the other two questions.

 #### 2019 E-Group Focus Areas
 - Taking action from areas guided by the GitLab Team Member Engagement Survey Results.